kwallace3/CryptoChat/README.md

 * Encrypted messaging

 ## Getting Started
-* The Client is in the master branch
+* The Client is in the master branch (Client.zip)
 * The Server is in the Server branch

 ### Installation and Setup
+*CLient:
+  1.Unzip CLient.zip
+  2.In Compiler Select import project
+  3.Follow the steps of import wizard
+  4.click run
+*Server:
+*Database:
 ### Run